TimothyADavis/KinMSpy/README.md

 To get you started fitting observations with KinMS, see the walk through here: [Example fitting tutorial](https://github.com/TimothyADavis/KinMSpy/blob/master/kinms/docs/KinMSpy_tutorial.ipynb)

+<b>NEW!</b> If you want a really simple way to fit observations, check out the new KinMS_fitter, which wraps KinMS and automates many tasks for you!
+Check it out here: [KinMS_fitter](https://github.com/TimothyADavis/KinMS_fitter).

 ### Upgrading from version 1